namedotcom/namecom-mcp/README.md

      - "Search for available domains with the name 'example'"
      - "Show me the DNS records for my domain"
      - "Help me register a new domain"
+     - "What environment am I using?"
+     - "I'm having trouble with authentication"
    - Claude will ask for permission each time it tries to use a tool
    - The conversation flow feels natural and intuitive
+   - **No need to learn commands** - just describe what you want to do!

 ### Method 2: MCP Inspector (For Testing & Development)